 "Don't fucking freeze to death," he muttered as he yanked him over to the couch.
 "There.
 Good night."

-Falling onto the couch after being shoved he watched after Gev, asking.
+Falling onto the couch after being shoved at it, he watched after Gev, asking.
 "About the ride?"

 "I'll take you in the morning, get some fucking sleep."
 He slammed his bedroom door shut.